pjaskulski/kursnbp/docs/index.md

                       returned by the NBP service are always in Polish

       gold:
-        -d --date    Date in the format: 'YYYY-MM-DD', or a range of dates in format: 'YYYY-MM-DD: YYYY-MM-DD' or 'today' (today's price) or 'current' - current price (last published)
+        -d --date    Date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (today's price) or 'current' - current price (last published), default: current
-                     default: current
         -l --last    As an alternative to --date, the last <n> gold price can be retrieved e.g. -last=5, default: 0 -o --output  Output format: table (formatted text table),